danielelder/audit-issues/nested-fieldsets.md

 It is possible to nest a fieldset inside another fieldset.
 Although it is valid markup, screen readers do not automatically indicate the end of a fieldset which can make if difficult for users to confidently know which fields belong to which fieldset.

-This is not a WCAG fail, but as it could be a possible blocker for screen reader users it has been given the classification of **priority 1 (P1)**.
+This is not a WCAG fail, but as it could be a possible blocker for screen reader users it has been given the classification of priority 1 - must fix.

 ## Audit template